 Many, perhaps most, of our obviously important and meaningful experiences are accompanied by a greater or lesser degree of obscurity, or – in more favorable terms – mystery.
 Many of the best movies ever made resist description through a simple log line, and instrumental music moves us most because it transcends whatever “explanation” of its meaning one might tender.
 Even recent physics has finally admitted that there is a “cloud of unknowing” in the very heart of the atom, and silver linings are not always easy to spot.
-Neils Bohr’s celebrated observation becomes more relevant with each new discovery: “The opposite of an accurate statement is a false statement, but the opposite of a profound truth could be another profound truth.”
+Niels Bohr’s celebrated observation becomes more relevant with each new discovery: “The opposite of an accurate statement is a false statement, but the opposite of a profound truth could be another profound truth.”

 One consequence of this overreach of clarification has afflicted Christianity.
 In Protestantism it manifests itself in the modern phenomenon of fundamentalism, and particularly in the very idea of Biblical “inerrancy.”
 Those who accept the Bible as God’s Word – both Protestants and Catholics – will understandably begin by asserting that what it contains is true.
 Where trouble begins is when the modern, mathematicized criteria of truth is allowed to call the shots.
 Indeed, we are the ones who “err” if we allow words to be true only by insisting that they – in every historical detail, in each and every theological exploration and in all astronomical, geological (in short, “scientific”) assertions – can stand up to modern criteria of critical historiography, philology and scientific methodology.
-This matter can be a hot potato for many followers of Christ and lovers of the Bible, so I suggest we look at an analogous matter which may help to calm the spirits.
+This matter can be a hot potato for many followers of Christ and lovers of Scripture, so I suggest we look at a related issue which may help to calm the spirits.

 The point is, holiness is not the same thing as perfection.
-The heroic level of virtue the Church looks for in a person focuses on the most basic of the virtues: humility (were they truly humble, even if appearing arrogant?); and the most essential of the virtues: charity (did they perform acts of love and was love discernible in their other acts?).
+The heroic level of virtue the Church looks for in a person focuses first on the most basic of the virtues: humility (were they truly humble, even if appearing arrogant?); and then, the most essential of the virtues: charity (did they perform acts of love and was love discernible in their other acts?).
 No one asks if they were “nice.”
 Unimportant is whether they were overweight, smoked too much, sometimes lost their temper, or were failures as politicians, or even as bishops or popes.

-Likewise (and something modern biblical scholarship has brought even more dramatically to our attention), the parts of the Bible are extraordinarily diverse, with multiple literary genres, including history, protology, eschatology, legend, symbolism, song, prophecy, epistolary, apocalypse, and the new, unprecedented genre of “Gospel.”
+Likewise – and something modern biblical scholarship has brought even more dramatically to our attention – the parts of the Bible are extraordinarily diverse, with multiple literary genres, including history, protology, eschatology, legend, symbolism, song, prophecy, epistolary, apocalypse, and the new, unprecedented genre of “Gospel.”
 Each part is holy and each part is inspired, but applying the same yardstick of “accuracy,” “clarity,” “precision,” and inerrancy to them all in the same way is madness.
 It is a book of life, not of logic.
 What Samuel Johnson said of Chaucer, we can certainly say of the Bible: “Here is God’s plenty.”